gros-antoine/CubeSolver/README.md

   [3,0,5,5,0,5,0,4,0,3,2,4,1,3,4,3,1,0,0,3,4,1,4,5,3,0,5,1,0,1,2,1,3,1,1,4,2,4,4,2,2,5,1,4,2,2,2,5,3,5,3,2,0,5]

   ```
-  - You can now copy/paste it when the program is asking you for your representation.
+  - You can now copy/paste it when the program is asking for your representation.
   - The program should print you the solution.
   - #### Remember, you should apply the solution given with the blue face in front and yellow face up!